wilsonyiyi/claude-code-model-switch/README.md

 ### Model not found

-Use `claude-model list` to see all available configurations.
+Use `cc list` to see all available configurations.

 ## License